upros/acme-integrations/draft-ietf-acme-integrations.md

 ## CSR Attributes

-[TODO] fixup.

 In all integrations, the client MUST send a CSR Attributes request to the EST or TEAP server prior to sending a certificate enrollment request.
 This enables the server to indicate to the client what attributes it expects the client to include in the subsequent CSR request.

-Servers MUST use this mechanism to tell the client what fields to include in either the CSR Subject or Subject Alternative Name fields.
-Servers MAY use this field to instruct the client to include specific policy OIDs.
-The exact mechanism by which a server decides what attributes and attribute values to specify in the CSR Attributes response is out of scope of this document.
+Servers MUST use this mechanism to tell the client what identifiers to include in CSR request.
+ACME {{RFC?8555}} allows the identifier to be included in either CSR Subject or Subject Alternative Name fields, however use of Subject Alternative name field is RECOMMENDED as per {{RFC?6125}}.

+Servers MAY use this field to instruct the client to include other attributes such as specific policy OIDs.
+Refer to EST {{RFC?7030}} section 1.6 for further details.

 ## Certification Encoding